23 min

 As a spectator sport, it appeals to the mainstream because it’s simply easier to understand than sport climbing or bouldering.
 The fastest person wins – that’s it.

 Speed climbing also appeals to the next generation because it’s powerful and has an energetic electricity that's contagious to competitors and fans alike.
 It’s been called addictive.
 Some even call it – due to its simplicity -- the purest form of climbing.
-The sport's growing appeal has been recognised by the International Olympic Committee and it will feature for the first time in Tokyo.
+The sport's growing appeal has been recognised by the International Olympic Committee and it featured for the first time in Tokyo in 2021, when it was part of a combined event that saw athletes compete across speed, lead and bouldering to decide the gold medal in Sport Climbing.

 As a contrast to sport climbing, which is a contemplative aerobic affair, with speed climbing there’s no time to breathe during a run up the wall.
 It’s a pure anaerobic event, where the body taps into raw power in the muscles.
 Like swimmers sprinting in a pool, who know that turning their heads for a breath will slow them down, so do speed climbers, who exert maximum effort and keep their heads pointed toward the top while executing flawless technique.